Graham School of Continuing Liberal and Professional Studies

 The school's administrative offices can be found on the University of Chicago's main campus in the Hyde Park neighborhood.
 Summer Session programs and some courses are also held on the main campus.
 The majority of courses are conducted at the University of Chicago Gleacher Center in downtown Chicago.

 History

-Founded alongside the University of Chicago in 1890, the University's continuing education division operated in similar fashion to the Chautauqua movement at Oxford and Cambridge, with instructors traveling by train to teach in surrounding communities.
-The continuing education branch was reformed in 1997 with a $10 million donation from William and Catherine Graham, upon which the name of the division was changed to the William B. and Catherine V. Graham School of General Studies.
-On July 1, 2011 the school updated its name to the University of Chicago Graham School of Continuing Liberal and Professional Studies.
+Founded alongside the University of Chicago in 1890, the university's Continuing Education Division operated in similar fashion to the Chautauqua movement at Oxford and Cambridge, with instructors traveling by train to teach in surrounding communities.
+The continuing education branch was reformed in 1997 with a $10 million donation from William and Catherine Graham, upon which the name of the division was changed to the "William B. and Catherine V. Graham School of General Studies".
+On July 1, 2011, the school updated its name to the "University of Chicago Graham School of Continuing Liberal and Professional Studies".

 Graduate Studies

-The Graham School offers four Master's degrees and for-credit graduate-level courses through the Graduate Student-at-Large program:
+The Graham School offers a Master of Liberal Arts and for-credit graduate-level courses through the Graduate Student-at-Large program.